LukeShortCloud/rootpages/src/storage/bootloaders.rst

 -  GRUB requirements:

-   -  Configure GRUB to use partition UUIDs instead of Linux UUIDs.
-Partition UUIDs will not change between different UEFI motherboards.
+   -  Configure GRUB to use GPT partition UUIDs instead of Linux partition UUIDs.
+GPT partition UUIDs will not change between different UEFI motherboards.
 [21][22]
    -  Install GRUB to the UEFI partition mount.
 Use the ``--removable`` option to set a default UEFI firmware at ``/boot/efi/EFI/BOOT/BOOTX64.efi``.
 This assumes that only one operating system will be installed on the storage device.
 [9] Also use the ``--no-nvram`` option to avoid modifying UEFI variables on the local motherboard.
 [20]
    -  Install GRUB to the block device (not a partition) that will be used for legacy BIOS boot.
    -  Regenerate the GRUB configuration file.